ohdamnitsnikki/new-parent/README.md

 ### Subscribe

 The subscribe page has a form to get updates on users email when new tips are added.
 To receive an email the user must enter their first name, email address and enter if they are a parent, pregnant or both.

+## Features Left to Implement

+On home page I would prefer it to be moving pictures of kids, like giffs or shorter movies.
+Maybe an audio of some baby laughter.

+There should be pictures or videos to all cards with shown content on how to do the specific tip.
+For example on tips and tricks there is one card telling you to button the body over babies shoulder to make them stay still.
+It would be more informative with a video showing the tip.
+Or on the card that mentions white noises it could be a playlist to use.

+On the banner image for desktop the train could be pulling the cover text on screen instead of having it pop when the train have passed.

+## Testing